 You will not normally be able to get payment of ESA during the mandatory reconsideration period.
 You may be able to claim another benefit such as Universal Credit (UC) instead.

 What happens when a decision is made?

-Once the decision has been reconsidered, you will be sent two copies of the decision called the Mandatory Reconsideration Notice.
+Once the decision has been reconsidered, you will be sent two copies of the decision.
 If the decision has been revised in your favour, you will be paid benefit from the date of the original decision.